zml2008/confabricate/README.md

 Thanks to @i509VCB for providing an initial implementation of DynamicOps

-- DynamicOps implementation for ConfigurationNodes
+- DynamicOps implementation for ConfigurationNodes in `ConfigurateOps`
 - Basic integration between ConfigurationTransformations and DataFixers
+- Support for accessing `Codec`s as `TypeSerializer`s (and vice versa!)

 ### Configuration per-mod